 Where then, has the light gone?

-According to simple laws of physics, energy never disappears from our universe, it simply changes from one form into another.
+According to simple laws of physics, the energy never disappears from our universe, it simply changes from one form into another.
 That means the light has been transformed from electromagnetic radiation into sugar, (or Chlorophyll, the plant pigment).

 Human Cellular energy